-In an instant, 80,000 – 100,000 people were vaporized immediately and 70% of the city was destroyed.
+In an instant, the bomb vaporized ~80,000-100,000 people and destroyed ~70% of the city.
 The remaining people died over the coming months as a result of succumbing to their wounds or radiation sickness.

 The city of Tokyo was the capital city of Japan throughout the war.
 As such, the city was the target of dozens of air raids.
 None proved as destructive as the bombing on the night of March 9-10th, 1945.

-Over 94,000 people died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
-It was the deadliest air raid in history excluding the dropping of the atomic bombs.
+Between 94,000-100,000 people in Tokyo, Japan died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
+It was the deadliest air raid in history excluding the dropping of the atomic bombs.3

 Bombing of Nagasaki (~74,000 killed)

-On August 9th, 1945, three days after the bombing of Hiroshima, the city of Nagasaki was struck.
-The second bomb was named “Fat Man” and carried by another B29 Superfortress, this one named Bockscar.
-This is the last atomic bomb that has been used in combat.
+On August 9th, 1945, three days after the bombing of Hiroshima, the allies struck the city of Nagasaki.
+The B29 Superfortress Bockscar carried the second bomb called “Fat Man.”
+This was the last atomic bomb used in active combat.

 The resulting bomb had a yield of about 21 kilotons (or ~21,000 tons of TNT).
 This meant the second atomic bomb was actually more powerful than the first.